The Moon’s nodes are highly significant and potent, of that there is no doubt.

 Nowadays although we know what is occuring during eclipses, it doesn’t diminish our awe at experiencing one.
 Everyday concerns fade on being exposed to the mysterious force and power of nature that an eclipse demonstrates.
 I think we can only touch on, imagining the terror and bewilderment the ancients experienced witnessing the Sun disappear in the middle of the day, submerged in darkness, a chill in the air, birds silent, animals behaving peculiarly as day unexpectedly becomes a strange, irregular night.

 In ancient times it was believed a huge dragon lived in the sky, who would either eat or hide the Sun and Moon, and this was the cause of eclipses.
 The origins of this, like western astrology, may lie in Mesopotamia which encompassed Babylon.
 The Enuma Anu Enhil, a collection of clay tablets, is the earliest astrological document to be discovered and depict Babylonian celestial records and omens including eclipses.
 Although the tablets themselves are dated from around 650 BCE, some of the omens date back to around 1646 BCE.

 Tiamat the Dragon

-The Enuma Elish consists of 7 clay tablets that records the Babylonian creation story, recorded on 7 clay tablets.
+The Enuma Elish is the Babylonian creation story, recorded on 7 clay tablets.
 This epic stars the Dragon Tiamat, and Marduk, known to us as Jupiter, and describes the war between the gods – the shift from matriarchy to patriarchy.
 The tale begins with absolutely nothing existing, apart from Tiamat, a primordial goddess of salt water, and her lover Apsu, god of fresh water.
 Together Tiamat and Apsu create other gods, their children.